semgrep/semgrep/CONTRIBUTING.md

 ### Testing

 `make test` in the `semgrep-core` directory will run tests that check code is correctly parsed and patterns perform as expected.
-To add a test in an appropriate lannguage subdirectory, `semgrep-core/tests/LANGUAGE`, create a target file (expected file extension given language) and a .sgrep file with a pattern.
+To add a test in an appropriate language subdirectory, `semgrep-core/tests/LANGUAGE`, create a target file (expected file extension given language) and a .sgrep file with a pattern.
 The testing suite will check that all places with a comment with `ERROR` were matches found by the .sgrep file.
 See existing tests for more clarity.